saidqita/windows-infra-lab/README.md

 # Windows Server Infrastructure Lab

 A virtualised small-enterprise environment built in Hyper-V as part of a system administration course.
-Two labs — the first focused on standing up the infrastructure, the second on identity management, access control and monitoring.
+Still ongoing...

 ---